smomara/mips-emulator/README.md

 A simple MIPS processor emulator written in Haskell.

-Currently only handles registers and memory operations.
+Supports registers, memory operations, instruction decoding, and execution.
-Planning to include instruction decoding/execution and binary file loading/parsing.
+Planning to add support for binary file loading.

 ## Development